Healthcare Businesses More Valuable in South Florida

 - The reliability and quality of the staff is also of paramount importance.

 - The patient referral sources (such as physicians, hospitals, nursing homes, and assisted living facilities) and whether they are transferable to the buyer (absent the seller’s future involvement) will also greatly affect the valuation of a home health agency.

-- Lastly, a buyer’s decision to purchase a home health agency may be affected by any perceived changes in future Medicare pricing for the relevant home healthcare services provided by the agency.
+- Lastly, the valuation of a HHA may be affected by any perceived changes in future Medicare pricing and reimbursements.

 Transfer of Home Health Agency License to Buyer